 which requires several operations and support implants.
 Her extended hospital stay causes her to start coughing up blood and eventually developing pulmonary embolism, which requires more surgery.
 The defendants admitted liability and his insurance carrier, Mercury Insurance Co., settled in Los Angeles County for $1,137,500.

 - Tompkins v.
 Modafferi | 2012 | $100,000 Settlement.
 A 43-year-old plaintiff is crossing the street when he is struck by State Farm insured defendant.
 Plaintiff receives leg fractures in both legs that require surgery to treat.
 He is advised that he may need two total knee replacement operations in the future.
 Defendant denies liability and claims that the victim was not in the crosswalk.
-Police who were at the scene placed 100% of the fault on a plaintiff, but the parties still reach a $100,000 settlement.
+Police who were at the scene placed 100% of the fault on a plaintiff, but the parties still agree to a $100,000 settlement compensation amount.

 - Messina v.
 Bayne | 2012 | $11,430 Verdict.
 Plaintiff is stopped in traffic when he is rear-ended by Farmers insured defendant driver.
 Plaintiff initially only took one day off and returned to his work at Trader Joe’s, but soon saw a chiropractor four different times.
 He claims a “10 out of 10” on the pain scale, and later switches chiropractors and attends more sessions.
-Plaintiff later takes an additional 11 days off of work and attends a physical therapy from February 2010 to November 2010.
+Plaintiff later takes an additional 11 days off of work and attends physical therapy from February 2010 to November 2010.
 Farmers insurance contests the validity of the chiropractor visits and denies the additional lost wages claims.
 A San Bernardino County jury, however, awards the plaintiff all the damages he was seeking.

 - Wong v.
 Tom | 2012 | $7,363,761 Verdict.
 A fully loaded family car is traveling on the highway.
 The defendant, insured by CSAA, collides with the plaintiffs.
 The father is killed outright, and the mother receives fractured ribs, facial burns and bruises, hip injuries, and emotional distress.
 The daughter receives a broken arm, facial lacerations, and emotional distress while the relatively unscathed son suffers a loss of consortium.
 The defendant is discovered to have been intoxicated at the time of the accident and the plaintiffs seek further punitive damages for his malicious conduct.
 A San Mateo County awards the surviving family members $7,363,761.

 - Trinh v.
 Elissa | 2012 | $125,000 Verdict.
 Plaintiff is an in-line skater who is rolling across a parking lot with a group of friends.
 The defendant is driving his car in the wrong direction and runs into the skater.
 The impact breaks the plaintiff’s femur that requires surgery, screws, and rods.
 Plaintiff claims the defendant was negligently driving.
 Defendant counters that it was dark at the time of the accident and that the skater was moving at an unsafe speed on the wrong side of the entryway.
 Defendant presents the police report as evidence that primarily faults the plaintiff.
-However, Mercury Insurance, defendant’s carrier, is directed to pay out $125,000.
+However, Mercury Insurance, the defendant’s carrier, is directed to pay out $125,000.

 - Harvey v.
 Torres | 2012 | $331,705 Settlement.
 The plaintiff is waiting at a red light when the State Farm insured defendant driver rear-ends his vehicle.
 Plaintiff receives several back and shoulder injuries.
 An MRI reveals an annular disruption and an S1 compression.
 The plaintiff receives four lumbar spinal epidural injections to attempt to ease the pain.
-Plaintiff contends that the accident and all of his injuries were caused by defendant’s negligence.
+Plaintiff’s car accident lawsuit contends that the accident and all his injuries were caused by the defendant’s negligence.
 Defendant accepts liability but claims that the spine injuries were pre-existing.
-State Farm, who is both defendant’s and the UIM carrier, settles with the plaintiff for $331,705.
+State Farm, which is both the defendant’s and the UIM carrier, settles with the plaintiff for $331,705.